Melvynx/NotesVueApp/README.md

-# noteX
+# NotesApp in VueJS

-application for manage notes
+application to manage notes

-my first Vue.js project
+My first Vue.js project.

+I'm not a fan of VueJS but I like this project.